 Is It Legal to Melt Other Coins?

 Currently (Feb.
-2016), you can melt any other United States or foreign coin (with the exception of pennies and nickels).
+2021), you can melt any other United States or foreign coin (with the exception of U.S. pennies and nickels).
 Many coin dealers buy old silver coins and gold coins strictly on their melt value.
 They then send these coins to refiners to be melted and made into bullion.
+Alternately, some bullion dealers will sell bags of $100-$1,000 of face value 90% silver coins as investments.
+This makes it very easy to trade between dealers and investors.
+Many of them use CoinFlation to calculate the value of silver in the coins that they are trading.

 Edited by: James Bucki